Health Care Improvement Team

 Dr. Weigel completed a residency in anesthesia at the University of Washington and Penn State Hershey Medical Center.
 He has been a Virginia Mason anesthesiologist since 2007, with research and clinical interests focused on quality improvement, graduate medical education, airway management and regional anesthesia.

 Dr. Kamo underwent medical training at Harvard Medical School and completed an internal medicine residency at Massachusetts General Hospital.
 He also earned a Master in Public Policy degree from the John F. Kennedy School of Government at Harvard University.
-Dr. Kamo spends half his time as a Center for Health Care Improvement Science Fellow, and the remaining half seeing patients as a primary care provider at Virginia Mason.
+He is currently the Director for Quality and Innovation of the Department of Primary Care and the Medical Director for the Puget Sound High Value Network.
 Dr. Kamo’s research interests include incorporation of appropriateness criteria and evidence-based guidelines into clinical practice, and defining value in health care.

 Ms. Bradywood received her bachelor’s and master’s degrees in nursing from the University of Washington, with a concurrent MPH in social and behavioral science.
 She also completed a National Patient Safety-AHA Fellowship in 2013.
 Ms. Bradywood is currently Administrative Director for Clinical Quality, charged with directing organizational quality and safety initiatives.
 Her research interests are in understanding the impact of clinical pathways on care delivery and quality metrics, and on the nursing/physician partnership in quality improvement.

-Gary S. Kaplan, MD, FACP, FACMPE, FACPE, has served as chairman and CEO of the Virginia Mason Health System in Seattle since 2000.
+Gary S. Kaplan, MD, FACP, FACMPE, FACPE, has served as chairman and CEO of Virginia Mason Health System since 2000.
 He is also a practicing internal medicine physician at Virginia Mason.

 Dr. Farrokhi is a neurosurgeon who graduated from Baylor School of Medicine, and underwent internship at the University of Texas and residency the University of Washington.
 Dr. Farrokhi also completed fellowship at Seattle Children’s Hospital.
 Dr. Farrokhi’s clinical interests include deep brain stimulation, skull base tumors, and complex spine procedures, and his research targets process and quality improvement in surgery.